goradish/creditCardService/README.md

 # Credit Card Service

-This is a single line credit card input in JavaScript.
+A single line credit card input written in JavaScript that will switch to the next input once the information has been filled out, so no touch/mouse events are needed from the user.

 ![](http://i.giphy.com/xTiN0xoImsG8TSx6XC.gif)